sabeDev/docker_wpMigrate/readme.md

 ## Overview of actions
 - Create the folder structure
 - FTP your site contents down
-* Place the content into the src folder
+- Place the content into the 'src' folder
-4. Log into your mysql admin (on your website) and export your database as a SQL script
+- Log into your mysql admin (on your website) and export your database as a SQL script
-5. Place the SQL script in the initdb.d folder
+- Place the SQL script in the 'initdb.d' folder
-6. Create
+- Create

 ## Detailed Instructions
 1. Create the following folder structure: